macielti/new-relic-component/README.md

-# new-relic-component
+# New Relic Component

-A Clojure library designed to ... well, that part is up to you.

-## Usage

-FIXME
+New Relic component for Integrant library.

+Easy integration with New Relic API.

 ## License

-Copyright © 2024 FIXME
+Copyright © 2024 Bruno do Nascimento Maciel

 This program and the accompanying materials are made available under the terms of the Eclipse Public License 2.0 which is available at